mickwheelz/ovo-salesforce-interview-public/README.md

 We have been provided with an API that returns a list of customers who have an online account.
 This API has been built by another team within OVO and is detailed in the API section below.

-We need to retieve and display the data that this API returns.
+We need to retrieve and display the data that this API returns.
 The display of this data must be done in a lightning web component.

 ## Design Notes

 1. The information returned from the API must be displayed to the user by using Lightning Web Components
 2. Any errors must be handled and shown to the user.
 3. Any Apex should have unit tests.
-4. LWC should also have JEST tests.
+4. LWC should also have jest unit tests.

 ## API Details

-The API is RESTful and secured useing HTTP Basic Autentication.
+The API is RESTful and secured using HTTP Basic Authentication.
 The endpoint, username and password will be provided to you by the interviewer.

-Here is an example of the API Repsonse.
+Here is an example of the API response.
 It will always contain more than one item, and all fields will always be populated.

 ```json
 [